ajmalmuhammed/social-media-backend/README.md

 # Social Media Backend

 This is a basic API for a social media website.
-Here users will be able to login after succesful verification of the OTP sent to the mail.
+Here users will be able to login using an otp sent to his mail.